USCqserver/HOQSTTutorials.jl/markdown/introduction/02-single_qubit_ame.md

 We denote $S$ the coupling and $\{gB, H_{\mathrm{B}}\}$ the bath.

 #### Coupling
 For constant coupling operators, we can use the constructor `ConstantCouplings`.
-Like the case of Hamiltonian, there is a keyword argument `unit` to specify the input unit.
+Like Hamiltonian's case, there is a keyword argument `unit` to specify the input unit.

 ```julia
 coupling = ConstantCouplings(["Z"])